The University of Saskatchewan values diversity, and Aboriginal engagement is a strategic priority.

 The WCVM is located in the vibrant and economically booming city of Saskatoon, Saskatchewan’s largest city and one of the sunniest cities in Canada.
 For more information on Saskatoon, please visit www.tourismsaskatoon.com

 The Veterinary Medical Centre: The Veterinary Medical Centre at the Western College of Veterinary Medicine has recently undergone major renovations in response to our growing caseload in small, large and exotic/wildlife patients.
 The advanced imaging equipment includes a 16 slice Toshiba Aquilon multidetector CT scanner, Millennium MPR/MPS Gamma Camera with Genie AcQ software, Philips BV Pulsera C-arm Fluoroscope, Philips iU22 and Philips HD-11 XE ultrasound machines with multiple specialized probes, AGFA CR and Eklin DR. MRI technology includes in-house Siemens Harmony 1.5 Tesla MRI and equine MRI in the brand new Ryan-Dube Equine Performance Centre.
 The McKesson Horizon Medical Imaging PACS provides access throughout the College for consultation, diagnosis and teaching on clinical and research cases.
 A dedicated Osirix workstation is also available in the radiology department for advanced MPR and 3-D imaging.
 Installation of a Clinac 21EX 6MV linear accelerator with electron capability and a 120 leaf Millenium multileaf collimator allowing intensity modulated and stereotactic radiation therapy in addition to conformal radiation therapy is nearing completion.
 Oncology faculty include a radiation oncologist and medical oncologist and support staff includes a full-time radiation therapist.

-Responsibilities: The primary responsibilities of the successful candidate include: Quality instruction in medical imaging to undergraduate and postgraduate veterinary students; participation in the clinical teaching and service programs of the Veterinary Medical Centre; and contributions to continuing education.
+Responsibilities: The primary responsibilities of the successful candidate include: Quality instruction in medical imaging to undergraduate and postgraduate veterinary students; participation and organizational responsibility in the clinical teaching and service programs of the Veterinary Medical Centre; and contributions to continuing education.
 Scholarship and clinical research in medical imaging will be encouraged and expected.